lilaspourpre/acl-2020/_pages/calls/papers.md

 Authors submitting more than one paper to ACL 2020 must ensure that submissions do not overlap significantly (>25%) with each other in content or results.

-### Formatting Requirements
+### Paper Submission and Templates

+Submission is electronic, using the Softconf START conference management system.
+The submission site is now available at [https://www.softconf.com/acl2020/papers/](https://www.softconf.com/acl2020/papers/)

 Both long and short papers must follow the [ACL Author Guidelines](https://www.aclweb.org/adminwiki/index.php?title=ACL_Author_Guidelines)

-We will be releasing the style sheets (Latex, Word, Overleaf) shortly.
+Style sheets (Latex, Word) are available here: [http://acl2020.org/downloads/acl2020-templates.zip](http://acl2020.org/downloads/acl2020-templates.zip)

+The Overleaf template is also available here: [https://www.overleaf.com/latex/templates/acl-2020-proceedings-template/zsrkcwjptpcd](https://www.overleaf.com/latex/templates/acl-2020-proceedings-template/zsrkcwjptpcd)

 Please do not modify these style files, or use templates designed for other conferences.
 Submissions that do not conform to the required styles, including paper size, margin width, and font size restrictions, will be rejected without review.

 ### Optional Supplementary Materials: Appendices, Software and Data